AdobeDocs/real-time-cdp-collaboration.en/help/guide/setup/onboard-audiences.md

 >[!CONTEXTUALHELP]
 >id="rtcdp_collaboration_import_audience_marketing_actions"
 >title="Marketing actions"
 >abstract="<p>Use marketing actions to control which audience data to import into Real-Time CDP Collaboration from Experience Platform.
 The <strong>Data Collaboration</strong> marketing action supports C4, C5 and C9 data usage labels.
-The <strong>Data Science</strong> marketing action supports the C9 data usage label.</p> <p> <ul><li> With the checkbox <em>enabled</em>, any data that is marked with the labels called out above in Experience Platform is excluded and is <strong>not</strong> brought into Real-Time CDP Collaboration.</li><li> With the checkbox <em>disabled</em>, there is no restriction on data from Experience Platform that can be imported into Real-Time CDP Collaboration.</li></ul></p>"
+The <strong>Data Science</strong> marketing action supports the C9 data usage label.</p> <p> <ul><li> With the checkbox <em>enabled</em>, any data that is marked with the labels called out above in Experience Platform is excluded and is <strong>not</strong> brought into Real-Time CDP Collaboration.</li><li> With the checkbox <em>disabled</em>, there is no restriction on data from Experience Platform that can be sourced into Real-Time CDP Collaboration.</li></ul></p>"
 >additional-url="https://experienceleague.adobe.com/docs/experience-platform/data-governance/labels/overview.html" text="Data usage labels overview"
 >additional-url="https://experienceleague.adobe.com/docs/experience-platform/data-governance/labels/reference.html" text="Data usage labels glossary"

 >[!IMPORTANT]
 >
->After establishing to your first data connection and importing your first audience, you can then import multiple audiences from the existing data connection.
+>After establishing to your first data connection and sourcing your first audience, you can then source multiple audiences from the existing data connection.
 When adding additional audiences, you'll begin from the [select audience](#select-audiences) step, since the data connection has already been established.

 A data connection is the source of data from where you are sourcing audiences.
 Currently, the only supported data connection is Adobe Experience Platform.